kkeian/Savings-Calculators/README.md

 For Windows users:
 Notepad is pre-installed on Windows systems and works for basic text editing.
-Notepad++ is a feature-rich version of Notepad that allows for more efficient editing of source code files.
+Notepad++ is a feature-rich open source text editor that allows for more efficient editing of source code files.

 You can obtain notepad++ through the following link: https://notepad-plus-plus.org/downloads/